o7-Fire/Roblox/README.md

 - 3: shit it not work
 - 4: oh wait nvm, it just takes some time

+# Alt account sites to exploit on
+- altgen.club
+- enter in a game's id, player name to join, or vip link and you will automatically login into an alt into the game

 # TODO
 - Reorganize the files (done)
 - Restyle this readme